thesadru/disnake/docs/ext/commands/cogs.rst

 Cogs
 ======

-There comes a point in your bot's development when you want to organize a collection of commands, listeners, and some state into one class.
-Cogs allow you to do just that.
+There comes a point in yor bot's development when yo want to organize a collection of commands, listeners, and some state into one class.
+Cogs allow yo to do just that.

 The gist: